itsme-Subid/C-Plus-Plus/README.md

 - Follow the Installation instructions on the [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) website to install G++.
 Take care to run actual tdm-gcc executable.

 ## Check your G++ installation
-To check that your GCC tools are correctly installed and available, open a new Command Prompt and type:
+To check that your G++ tools are correctly installed and available, open a new Command Prompt and type:

 ```bash
 g++ --version
 gdb --version
 ```
 > **Note**: If you don't see the expected output or `g++ or gdb is not a recognized command`.
-Make sure you followed the instructions on the [tdm-gcc website](https://jmeubank.github.io/tdm-gcc/) to install GCC.
+Make sure you followed the instructions on the [tdm-gcc website](https://jmeubank.github.io/tdm-gcc/) to install G++.

 ## Run Program